Activities to Improve Executive Function SkillsFebruary 26th, 2018

 What Is Executive Function?

 Executive function is the term used to describe a set of mental processes that helps us connect past experience with present action.
 We use executive function when we perform such activities as planning, organizing, strategizing and paying attention to and remembering details.
 Executive function skills allow us to focus our attention, filter distractions, and switch mental gears.
-The ability to manage time effectively is also part of executive function.
+The ability to manage time effectively is also part of executive function, and there are other activities that help with this, like labor as help in the house or other maintenance like painting, so is useful to find glow in the dark paint where to buy for this purpose so you have all the material for this activity.

 These skills allow us to finish our work on time, ask for help when needed, wait to speak until we’re called on and seek more information.